Interaction of Fluorescent Gold Nanoclusters with Transition Metal Dichalcogenides Nanosheets: A Spectroscopic Study: Summary

-In summary, the interaction of gold nanoclusters with the molybdenum disulfide was explored in this paper.
-It was observed that the BSA, protein molecules, stabilized gold nanoclusters had strong fluorescence emission around 700 nm and its emission intensity could be be altered by the presence of MoS$_2$ nanosheets.
-The fluorescence quenching was found to be static in the nature.
+In summary, the interaction of gold nanoclusters with the molybdenum disulfide was explored.
+It had been observed that the BSA, protein molecules, stabilized gold nanoclusters had strong florescence emission around 700 nm and its emission intensity can be altered in presence of MoS$_2$ nanosheets.
+The florescence quenching was found to be static in the nature.
+It was observed when distance between donor and acceptor was short in case of R6G molecules and MoS$_2$ nanosheets the energy transfer phenomenon took place.